-89 WGU officials are guiding all 11 of these community colleges to help them create new competencybased credentials as well as transfer pathways into WGU bachelor-degree programs for those students who wish to continue their work from their community college associate's degrees.
-90 What is more, many established institutions feel as though they have sensed the threat of online education and are responding by investing more money into technology, but these are merely sustaining innovations for their existing value networks.
+89 WGU officials are guiding all 11 of these community colleges to help them create new competency-based credentials as well as transfer pathways into WGU bachelor-degree programs for those students who wish to continue their work from their community college associate's degrees.

-92 Anthony P. Carnevale and Jeff Strohl, "Separate and Unequal: How Higher Education Reinforces the Intergenerational Reproduction of White Racial Privilege," Georgetown University Public Policy Institute and Center on Education and the Workforce, pp. 7, 16, http://www9.georgetown.edu/grad/gppi/hpi/cew/pdfs/Separate&Unequal.FR.pdf.
+80 Anthony P. Carnevale, "RE: Docket ID ED-2010-OPE-0012," Georgetown University Center on Education and the Workforce, August 17, 2010, p.
+8, http://www9.georgetown.edu/grad/gppi/hpi/cew/pdfs/Separate&Unequal.FR.pdf.